makoConstruct/termpose/README.md

 ##termpose
-The ultimate markup language, combining an absolutely minimal syntax with an extremely regular, flexible in-memory representation.
+A markup language.
+A noise-free syntax for pure, flexible data models.

 ###It's arguably more regular than s-expressions
-Parsed termpose resolves to a tree of terms and their associated sequences (EG `array(a b c d e)`, 'array' is the term, the letters are the terms in its sequence).
-This convention eliminates the edge cases of termless empty lists and heterogynous element types: every entity in the tree is a term with a string at its head which tells the parser how to take it.
+Parsed termpose resolves to a tree of terms and their associated sequences (EG `array(a b c d e)`, 'array' is the term, the letters are the terms in its sequence, each of which having the empty sequence themselves).
+This convention eliminates the edge cases of termless empty lists and varying element types: every entity in the tree is a term with a string at its head which tells the parser how to take it, and a tail of similar entities pertaining to it.
 Symbols are not a separate type, but a component of the fundamental unit.
-In practice, these differences do not set termpose sublanguages apart from other languages, as with the right conventions, anything had by json or lisp or yaml can be easily replicated.
+In practice, these differences do not set termpose sublanguages apart from other languages, as, with the right domain-specific language, anything had by json or lisp or yaml can be easily replicated.
 Termpose mimicing yaml looks (marginally)better than yaml.
 Termpose mimicing JSON looks (unambiguously)better than json.
-Termpose mimicking xml is not a contest.
-Termpose mimicking lisp.. well, if you want that I should refer you to http://srfi.schemers.org/srfi-110/srfi-110.html they do it better than termpose could.
+Termpose mimicking xml is not even a contest.
+Termpose mimicking lisp.. well, if you want that I should refer you to http://srfi.schemers.org/srfi-110/srfi-110.html , but termpose would do a commendable job.

 ##Syntax